UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 It's not neccessary to use these scripts, but they contain further examples of how to execute the programs and the values we used for various parameters.

+JavaSplineUsageExample/ provides a java example of parsing, evaluating, and using the isotope splines.

 ## Requirements
 (other version might work too, but this is what I used)
 1. CMake 2.8.3+